LeeXSean/cmu-sfslab-local/sfslab/local/OFFLINE_SELF_STUDY.md

   runner.
 - `local/sfs-baseline-ref.c` is a coarse-lock reference used only for local performance calibration.
-- `traces/` contains Lua-style trace fixtures for documentation and future runner work.
+- `traces/` contains Lua-style trace fixtures for documentation and local execution.
 - `make starter-safe` is the starter health check: it runs the C smoke traces and the starter-safe Lua traces.
 From the repository root, Lua traces fall back to Docker when local Lua development dependencies are missing.